What is Diabetic Neuropathy?

 Diabetic Neuropathy Treatment

-To help slow the nerve damage as much as you can, it is very important to keep a normal body weight, to follow a healthy eating plan, to keep a blood pressure under control and to stay active as much as you can.
-Alcohol as well as smoking should be avoided.
+To help slow the nerve damage as much as you can, it is very important to keep normal body weight, to follow a healthy eating plan, to keep blood pressure under control and to stay active as much as you can.
+Alcohol, as well as smoking, should be avoided.

-Pain killers are recommended for relieving the pain.
+Pain killers are recommended for nerve pain relief.